Jacquelyn Ford Morie

-Jacquelyn Ford Morie is an artist, scientist and educator working in the areas of immersive worlds, games and social networks.
-Until 2013 she was a Senior Research Scientist at the Institute for Creative Technologies.
-In 2013 she started a spin-off company called All These Worlds, to take her work in virtual worlds and avatars to a broader audience.
+Jacquelyn Ford Morie is an artist, scientist and educator working in the areas of immersive worlds, virtual reality, games and social networks.
+Until 2013 she was a senior research scientist at the Institute for Creative Technologies.
+In 2011 she started a spin-off company called All These Worlds, to take her work in virtual worlds and avatars to a broader audience.

 Education

 Morie was formally trained as an artist and medical illustrator but ultimately decided to pursue fine art.
-Her Bachelor's degree in Fine Art was awarded cum laude by Florida Atlantic University in 1981.
-She next received a Master's degree in Fine Art from the University of Florida in 1984, studying with noted photographer Jerry Uelsmann.
+Her bachelor's degree in fine art was awarded cum laude by Florida Atlantic University in 1981.
+She next received a master's degree in fine art from the University of Florida in 1984, studying with noted photographer Jerry Uelsmann.

-She studied computer graphics at the University of Florida, under Professor John Staudhammer and received her Masters in Computer Science from University of Florida in 1988.
-Morie received her PhD from SmartLab at the University of East London in 2008 in immersive environments.
+She followed this degree with studies in computer graphics at the University of Florida, under Professor John Staudhammer, and received her master's degree in computer science from University of Florida in 1988.
+Morie received her PhD from SmartLab at the University of East London in 2008, with a practice based topic in meaningful, expressive virtual environments.
+Her immersive project for this degree work — "The Memory Stairs " — implemented a stair metaphor to provide participants experiences from before birth to near death.